lucee/lucee-docs/docs/04.guides/13.Various/24.rest-services/page.md

 ProxyPassMatch ^/rest/(.*)$ http://127.0.0.1:8009/rest/$1
 ```

-If you are using AJP instead of reverse proxy, the line should be adapted accorgingly
+If you are using AJP instead of reverse http proxy, the line should be adapted accorgingly
 by changing the string *http://* to *ajp://*, that would be: `ProxyPassMatch ^/rest/(.*)$ ajp://127.0.0.1:8009/rest/$1`.

 * *Step 3:* Restart/reload apache2 configuration with the command